mautic/mautic-documentation/pages/11.Components/03.Forms/04.Conditional Fields/docs.en.md

 ## Conditional Fields

-Since Mautic [4.0][mautic-4] it has been possible to create fields in Mautic Forms which will be displayed based on selected values.
+Since Mautic [4.1][mautic-4.1] it has been possible to create fields in Mautic Forms which will be displayed based on selected values.
 This is sometimes referred to as conditional or dependent fields.

-When using a select box in a form, it is possible to attach other fields based on what is selected in the parent field.
+When using a select box in a Form, it is possible to attach other fields based on what is selected in the parent field.
 This feature also supports multiselect fields.

 ![Screenshot showing two conditional fields on a Mautic form](conditional-fields-on-form.png)